kanaverse/wobbegong-R/README.md

 ```

 This will dump a whole bunch of files at the specified directory, which can be accessed with [**wobbegong.js**](https://github.com/kanaverse/wobbegong.js).

+Check out the [reference documentation](https://kanaverse.github.io/wobbegong-R) for more details.

 ## Directory structure